Izabela-L/PR21IL/README.md

 ## Preprocessing and first look at data

-Before I performed any analysis on the data, I performed a few preprocessing steps.
+Before I performed any analysis on the data, I did a few preprocessing steps.
 First I made sure the dataframes don't contain any NaN values and removed unwanted columns.
 Then I normalized the data by rescaling the values of tempo and loudness using min-max scaler.
 This was done so that all of the continuous audio feature values reside in the same range between 0 and 1.

 ### Distribution of songs and artists
 The dataset which contains my library is library.csv.
 It contains a total of 2268 tracks from 199 artists.
 The top five artists with the most songs in the dataset are: